Psychiatry and Behavioral Sciences Building

 - Applied mindfulness: Embodied imagination, Gita Ramamurthy, all PGY, 2 sessions

-- Cognitive Behavior Therapy case supervision, PGY III & IV, Robbi Saletsky, all year
+- Cognitive Behavior Therapy case supervision, PGY IV, Robbi Saletsky, all year

 - Cognitive Behavior Therapy group participation, PGY IV, Robbi Saletsky, 13 sessions